 - Brainstorm consequences with the kids (younger kids may need more help/guidance, but older kids will catch on to this quickly and they will probably be more creative than you).
 You can write these on a sheet of paper as you are brainstorming.
 Come up with one that works for your family.

 - When you come up with the consequence that your family agrees on (it might be different for each child), write it down.
 Keep in handy for a few days (maybe on the refrigerator) until everyone remembers.

 - Follow through ~ if any consequences are going to work at home, you’ve got to follow through.
 It takes 3 days to break a bad habit & 21 days to build a new one.
-It will be hard (trust me, I know!) but following through during those first three days is going to be the KEY component to creating the better behavior.
+It will be hard (trust me, I know!) but following through during those first three days are going to be the KEY component to creating better behavior.